 It has three elements:

-I. The first is four Wednesday mini-seminars to help students prepare for the contest.
+I. Mini-seminars to help students prepare for the contest.

 II.
 Semi-Finals: All participants in the EPC must register and submit a 2-minute video.
 Experts will judge the videos selecting eight to be finalists.

 III.
-Finalists will present their new ventures to a panel of community entrepreneurs and investors, answer questions and receive live advice and mentoring feedback.
+Finals: The top entrants will present their new ventures to a panel of community entrepreneurs and investors, answer questions and receive live advice and mentoring feedback.
 Presentations will be 20 minutes.
 The experience will be like Shark Tank, but with really nice people.
 Presentations will be April 11, 2020, at the Studer Community Institute.

 Win A Cash Prize!